Fleet GPS Tracking: How It Works and Why Every Business Needs It

 - Real-time tracking and trip history: Know where your vehicles are right now and where they were at 2 PM yesterday.

-- Customizable alerts and Geo-Zones: Set virtual perimeters on a digital map and get an automatic notification when a vehicle leaves a designated work area or operates outside authorized hours.
+- Customizable alerts and Geo-Zones: Set virtual perimeters on a digital map and get an automatic notification when a vehicle leaves a designated work area, operates outside authorized hours, or needs attention for speeding, unauthorized vehicle use, or maintenance needs that alert fleet managers quickly.

 - An intuitive mobile app: Give on-the-move managers immediate answers from anywhere, without the complexity that leads teams to abandon a system.